 Rev. Trent Williams

-Pastor Trent began his ministry with Friends as Associate Pastor in October 2016, although this is not his first time serving with us.
-He served as Pastoral Intern in 2006-07 during his final year of seminary at Brite Divinity School, from which he earned an M.Div in 2007.
+Pastor Trent began his ministry with Friends as Associate Pastor in 2016, although this is not his first time serving with us.
+He served as Pastoral Intern in 2006-07 during his final year of seminary.

 A native of Waco, Texas, Trent attended Baylor University where he earned a BA in Religion and History.
+He pursued his Master of Divinity degree at TCU's Brite Divinity School, where he was awarded the Faculty Book Awards in Preaching and Pastoral Theology.
 Ordained in 2008 in the United Church of Christ, he served congregations in Pennsylvania and New Jersey before returning to Texas in 2016.

-Trent is married to John Brady, and together they make their home in Bryan along with their dog, Riley.
+Trent is married to John Brady, a native of Boston, Mass., and together they make their home in Bryan along with their dog, Riley.
+Trent and John enjoy volunteering every summer with the American Legion Boys' State program in John's native Massachusetts.
 In his spare time, Trent enjoys movies, used book stores, college football, and classic cars.

 Director of Music Ministries